 Three word review: Definitely a grower

 Don’t miss Mutazione if you play games for their stories and characters.
 This is a beautifully drawn adventure.
 Its developer calls Mutazione a “mutant soap opera”, but forget all the negative associations you may have with that term.
 The significance here is that the story is informed by the humdrum lives of its characters as much as the grander events that take place in the plot.
 If you’re up for a slower-paced, contemplative title, check this one out.

 Live out your basketball dreams in NBA 2K22 on Apple Arcade.
 Choose your favourite NBA teams and then take on competitors or other players in an online match.
 Want to take the game even more seriously?
 You can become a general manager or head coach in MyCareer mode and you can manage the NBA roster, make trades and scout for new players.

 Just like in NBA 2K22, you can fulfill all your basketball dreams in NBA 2K22.
 Play as your favourite basketball team in a quick match or join your friends online for a head-to-head game.
 Dive into MyCareer mode and manage your own basketball team, making trades to win games and tournaments.

 Three word review: Deathly visual novel

-A pretty visual novel heavy on the themes of death and necromancy.
+A pretty visual novel that's heavy on the themes of death and necromancy.
 Don’t download it for the gameplay.
-But that applies to every visual novel style game.
+But that same advice applies to every visual novel-style game.

 Three word review: Cyberpunk cabbie detective

-A novel concept: you are a taxi driver chatting to your passengers.
-And through those conversations you find more and more about the disappearance of your friend.
+A novel concept: you're a taxi driver chatting to your passengers.
+And through those conversations you find out more and more about the disappearance of your friend.
 A compelling but ultimately relaxing experience with some nice neon visuals.

 Three word review: Atmospheric platformer